 Optimism and pessimism are two sides of the same coin, and Gates knows this better than anyone.
 Economic troubles — both in the U.S. and globally — are going to happen, so being cautious in the short-term and confident in the long run is an investment strategy that served him and many others very well.

 “Optimism is often dismissed as false hope,” Gates said at a 2014 commencement address at Stanford University.
 “But there is also false hopelessness.”
 In that speech, Bill spoke at length about his faith in optimism and the important role this habit plays in solving problems.

-Invest in Your Education
+Invest in Skills and Education